uavos/apx-gcs/README.md

 ### Cmake build

 The project uses `cmake` build system.
-The tools require some `python3` scripts (see [Makefile](https://github.com/uavos/apx-gcs/blob/main/Makefile) for required tools) to manage source files generation via [`jinja`](https://jinja.palletsprojects.com) and assemble deploy [packages](https://github.com/uavos/apx-gcs/blob/main/cmake/apx_gcs_deploy.cmake) for the specified platform.
+The used tools require some `python3` scripts (see [Makefile](https://github.com/uavos/apx-gcs/blob/main/Makefile) for required tools) to manage source files generation via [`jinja`](https://jinja.palletsprojects.com) and assemble deploy [packages](https://github.com/uavos/apx-gcs/blob/main/cmake/apx_gcs_deploy.cmake) for the specified platform.

 It is required for GCS compilation to have [`apx-lib`](https://github.com/uavos/apx-lib) shared library source available in the parent directory of the project.